Authentication

 - Support various authentication methods

-Authentication should always be handled by your backend service.
-Nordcraft focuses on frontend development and provides secure ways to handle tokens received from authentication providers.
+Authentication should always be handled by your back-end service.
+Nordcraft focuses on front-end development and provides secure ways to handle tokens received from authentication providers.

 Storing access tokens